ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 While checking the location in the Database the system performs the following steps:

-1.Validates if the request contains the following input parameters
+1. Validates if the request contains the following input parameters
    * Location Name - Mandatory
 2. If the mandatory input parameters are missing, throw the appropriate message
 1. In case of Exceptions, system triggers relevant error messages